gist-writer/gist-writer.github.io/README.md

 # Gist Writer

 A distraction-free writing app for GitHub Gists.
-Runs in the browser, installs as a PWA.
+Runs in the browser, installs as a PWA on desktop, iOS, and Android.

 &nbsp;